Olathe White Collar Crime Attorney

 - Difficulty Securing Future Employment – Many industries conduct background checks, making it challenging to find work post-conviction.

 Federal prosecutors also have the ability to prosecute additional crimes in conjunction with a white-collar offense.
-This includes harsh sentencing enhancements under the RICO Act, or the Racketeer Influenced and Corrupt Organizations Act, filed when any two of 35 crimes are committed.
+This includes harsh sentencing enhancements under the RICO Act, or the Racketeer Influenced and Corrupt Organizations Act, which can be applied when specified offenses are committed as part of an ongoing criminal enterprise.
 When defending against additional charges and enhancements, there is little room for error.
 Legal counsel must thoroughly assess the implications of composite charges, often preparing defense tactics that aim to dismantle the structural integrity of the prosecution's case.

 Johnson County White Collar Crime Defense